 54. The definition of an Electrified Vehicle (EV) may not be needed for regulatory purposes; it was considered helpful to group all vehicles with a powertrain containing at least one electric motor or electric motor-generator as propulsion energy converter under this generic term.

 55. It was discussed whether ICE vehicles with a stop/start system (sometimes called "micro hybrid") can be considered as EVs.
-If the stop/start system is designed so that the starter electric motor is only connected to the ICE for the purpose of initiating the start of the combustion process (like for conventional vehicles), and there is no direct or indirect connection of the starter electric motor for the transmission of mechanical energy to the drivetrain, such a vehicle should not be considered as an EV, because the stop/start system is a peripheral, and not a propulsion energy converter.
+If the stop/start system is designed so that the starter electric motor is only connected to the ICE for the purpose of initiating the start of the combustion process (like for conventional vehicles), and there is no direct or indirect connection of the starter electric motor for the transmission of mechanical energy to the drivetrain, such a vehicle should not be considered as an EV, because the stop/start system is a peripheral device, and not a propulsion energy converter.
 Otherwise already a conventional ICE vehicle must be considered as an EV/HEV, because the 12 V battery and the starter electric motor might have been considered as second energy storage system and energy converter.
 In case the starter electric motor contributes partly or continuously, directly or indirectly mechanical energy to the drivetrain, it should be considered as EV/HEV (e.g. boost function/mild hybrid).

 5.3.1.
 Pure Electric Vehicle (PEV)